C Leading Whole Tone Guitar Scale

 Practice Routine

-Practice the C Leading Whole Tone scale by playing it ascending with one rhythmic feel (straight eighth notes) and descending with another (swing or triplets) at 80 BPM.
+Practice the C Leading Whole Tone scale by playing it ascending with one rhythmic feel (straight eighth notes) and descending with another (swing or triplets) at 100 BPM.
 This dual approach trains both technical accuracy and rhythmic versatility with the 7 notes of the scale.

 Exotic scales like the Leading Whole Tone often work best as a melodic layer over a single root drone on C. Let the unique intervals speak for themselves without frequent chord changes.
+This scale is especially effective in jazz contexts.

 Guitar Tips

 On guitar, try playing the C Leading Whole Tone scale using legato technique (hammer-ons and pull-offs) to develop a smooth, connected sound.
 This is particularly effective for longer scale runs.
+Aim for a floating quality in your phrasing to match the natural character of this scale.

 The C Leading Whole Tone scale contains 7 notes (C, D, E, F#, G#, Bb, B).
 Use the interactive fretboard above to explore this scale on Guitar with different tunings and fret ranges.